Conservation in the United States: Political

 On January 20, 2017, a bill was introduced to congress that aimed to roll back regulations on oil and gas drilling in National Parks.
 The bill would nullify the "General Provisions and Non-Federal Oil and Gas Rights" rule passed in November 2016, and this would remove protections to National Park lands and resources.

 On February 28, 2017, Donald Trump signed an executive order to review the Clean Water Rule, a bill he and Scott Pruitt have pledged to eliminate since he took office.
 The Clean Water rule was enacted in 2015 and extended federal protection to millions of acres of lakes, rivers, and wetlands.

 On March 16, 2017, Donald Trump released his preliminary budget proposal for 2018 discretionary spending.
 These budget proposals featured cuts to both the EPA and the Department of Interior.
 The 12% decrease for the Department of Interior is removing spending from land acquisition costs associated with the preservation and expansion of National Parks.
 The budget also completely defunded National Heritage Areas.
 Funding to National Heritage Areas is used in part to support tribal protection officers and provides grants to underrepresented communities, ones who have already been putting conservation in practice.
 The proposed budget would cut the staff of the Environmental Protection Agency by 3,200 and reduce their budget by $2.6 billion annually.

 Trump's promise to eliminate 2 federal regulations for every new regulation proposed may have had an impact on lands set aside for conservation.
 The repeal of old regulations could conserved land at risk: future perceived threats to conserved lands and resources might not be able to be stopped since the erasure of regulation that sought to combat past threats to conserved lands may be eliminated.
 Ryan Zinke, Trump's appointed Secretary of the Interior, moved to reverse federal regulation that prohibits hunters from using lead ammunition in National Parks.

 According to a report from the Center for American Progress, the administration of Joe Biden reached a record in conservation.
 In 3 years, it conserved or in the process of conserving more than 24 millions acres of public land and in 2023 alone more than 12.5 million acres of public land became protected area.
 The administration has also worked together with the indigenous people as 200 agreements of co-stewardship with them were signed in 2023 alone.

+In Donald Trump's second time in office in 2024, the federal agenda approved an increase in timber and logging production by up to 25%.